How are Special Modifiers different?

-Diablo 2 Resurrected Special modifiers are bonuses found on such items as uniques, runewords, and Set Items, but not on magical or rare items.
+Diablo 2 Special modifiers are bonuses found on such items as uniques, runewords, and Set Items, but not on magical or rare items.
 They are not like other prefixes or suffixes.
 These bonuses are picked from a pre-set list, not randomly-generated, and not randomly valued either.
-There aren’t multiple types or levels of Crushing Blow, or ITD; it’s there or it’s not, to whatever value is preset.
+There aren’t multiple types or levels of Crushing Blow, or ITD; it’s either present or not to a preset value.

 Ignores Target Defense

 Ignores Target Defense is found on various Unique items and can also be added to a weapon by socketing the Jah rune.
 The name is somewhat misleading, since it does not mean you will always hit the target.
 It means that the target’s defense is set to zero, so your odds of hitting are greatly increased, but since your character’s level is factored against the target’s level, the actual to/hit will depend on how that formula plays out.
 The greatest to/hit possible in Diablo II is 95%, under any circumstances.

 Piercing is a property found on numerous unique bows and crossbows, usually set to 100%.
 A 33% bonus to it can be found on the unique Razortail Belt as well.
 Piercing is identical to the Amazon skill Pierce; it gives a projectile a chance to pass through one target and continue on to hit a second for full damage.
 For Amazons, % bonuses to Piercing stack with the % granted by the Amazon’s Pierce skill.

 The Absorb special modifier grants a powerful defensive bonus.
 This is a fairly complicated modifier, with the order of operations crucial to understanding its benefits.
 Check the absorb article for full details.